-- Use a 1 tablespoon measuring spoon or cookie scoop to measure exactly 1 TBSP of cookie dough.
+- Use a 1 tablespoon measuring spoon or cookie scoop to measure exactly 1 tablespoon of cookie dough.
 Roll it into a ball and flatten it into a disc about ¼" thick.
-Repeat to make a second ¼" thick 1 TBSP disc.
+Repeat to make a second ¼" thick 1 tablespoon disc.

 - Bake 11-12 minutes until cookies are puffy, but still look slightly underdone.
 Let cool on the sheet tray for a few minutes after removing from the oven, then transfer to a cooling rack to cool completely.